dhhyi/javascript-fullstack-temptation/pages/javascript-is-wild.md

 </v-click>

 <!--
+🟦 *read* [click] *read*

-D: That's nothing special we have something like that in Kotlin and C# as well.
-If I remember correctly it was even introduced earlier than in JavaScript.
+🟥 That's nothing special we have something like that in Kotlin and C# as well.

+🟥 If I remember correctly it was even introduced earlier than in JavaScript.

-A: but it is still not available in Java.
+🟦 but it is still not available in Java.

+🟦 [click] -> next slide
 -->

 ---